wp-plugins/share-subscribe-contact-aio-widget/readme.txt

 = I think in pro version must be that features... = Please, email us <a href="mailto:info@profitquery.com">info@profitquery.com</a> we like our customer feedback's

+== Can you add to the sidebar new share provider ?  == Yes, of course.
+Email us on the <a href="mailto:info@profitquery.com">info@profitquery.com</a> and we in one day add new providers on the sidebar.

 = I have a problem and i don't know how fixed that = You can write about problem on the plugin forum or email us support@profitquery.com